-- (v) any Additional Services we may offer and you may request which are payable on a fee-for-service basis. - (c) You will also receive a monthly income and expenditure statement which will show the amount of funds that have been expended in the month as well as the balance of remaining available funds. including any Unspent Home Care Amount we have received for you from another approved provider. - 7.2 Fees and Charges you may be required to pay to us - (a) Depending on your circumstances and the services you ask us to provide, you may be required to pay the following Fees and Charges (as detailed in the Important Information Schedule) to us: - (i) Whilst the Government does state that a Basic Daily Care Fee is able to be charged Dementia and Aged Care Servcies does not charge this fee; - (ii) an Interim Care Fee (this is an amount that you may be asked to pay until such time as your Income Tested Care Fee is determined by Centrelink or DVA); - (iii) an Income Tested Care Fee as determined by Centrelink or DVA (this is the amount you may be asked to contribute to your costs of care); and - (iv) fees for any Additional Services you request. - (b) You agree to pay the the Income Tested Care Fee (if any) as determined by Centrelink or DVA from the Commencement Date.
+(c) You will also receive a monthly financial information statement which will show the amount of funds that have been expended in the month as well as the balance of remaining available funds, including any Unspent Home Care Amount we have received for you from another approved provider.

+7.2 Fees and Charges you may be required to pay to us

+- (a) Depending on your circumstances and the services you ask us to provide, you may be required to pay the following Fees and Charges (as detailed in the Important Information Schedule) to us: - (i) a Basic Daily Care Fee determined by the Government (this is an amount you pay as your contribution to your daily care costs); and - (ii) an Interim Care Fee (this is an amount that you may be asked to pay until such time as your Income Tested Care Fee is determined by Centrelink or DVA); - (iii) an Income Tested Care Fee as determined by Centrelink or DVA (this is the amount you may be asked to contribute to your costs of care); - (iv) fees for any Additional Services you request. - (b) You agree to pay the Basic Daily Care Fee and the Income Tested Care Fee (if any) as determined by Centrelink or DVA from the Commencement Date.
 If Centrelink or DVA have not advised whether you might be required to pay an Income Tested Care Fee at the Commencement Date, we may ask you to pay an Interim Care Fee.
-The Interim Care Fee will be adjusted in accordance with clause 7.4. - (c) You agree to pay all recurrent Fees and Charges by Direct Debit in advance in the frequency as set out in the Direct Debit Form and by the due date nominated by us (or in another manner as otherwise directed by us from time to time).
+The Interim Care Fee will be adjusted in accordance with clause 7.3(d). - (c) You agree to pay all recurrent Fees and Charges by Direct Debit in advance in the frequency as set out in the Direct Debit Form and by the due date nominated by us (or in another manner as otherwise directed by us from time to time).
 You must provide a duly executed Direct Debit Form before you enter the Service.
-The Direct Debit Form is contained in Annexure I. If the Direct Debit Form is executed by your Authorised Person we will require evidence that the person is authorised to execute the Direct Debit Form on your behalf.
-We will provide you or your Authorised Person with an invoice prior to debiting your account. - (d) If you do not wish to disclose your financial information to us or Centrelink, you may be required to pay the maximum Fees and Charges we can charge you under the Act. - 7.3 Changes to Fees and Charges - You acknowledge that you may be required to pay an Interim (a) Care Fee and an Income Tested Care Fee at the Commencement Date, which are determined by an assessment of your income
+The Direct Debit Form is contained in Annexure I. If the Direct Debit Form is executed by your Authorised Person, we will require evidence that the person is authorised to execute the Direct Debit Form on your behalf.
+We will provide you or your Authorised Person with an invoice prior to debiting your account. - (d) If you do not wish to disclose your financial information to us or the Department, you may be required to pay the maximum Fees and Charges we can charge you under the Act.

+7.3 Changes to Fees and Charges